Read-The-Question/rtq-review/src/pages/md/papers/sydenham-high-school--11-plus--maths--9999--sample-paper-1.md

 We have got $2$ variables and we have $2$ equations to solve them.
 Let's eliminate to reduce it to just one variable.

-Substuting the value of $a$ from second equation to first equation,
+Substituting the value of $a$ from second equation to first equation,

 $
 \begin{aligned}